krishna9358/paymentApp/README.md

 --> created more routes like user and account routes files in routes folder <br>
 --> install cors, jsonwebtoken, adding cors
 --> created config.js for storing jwt tokens;
+--> adding backend auth routes  in user.js validating input using zod, and creating database.